icsharpcode/CodeConverter/CommandLine/CodeConv.NetFramework/README.md

 Convert code from VB.NET to C# or C# to VB.NET

-Usage: codeconv [arguments] [options]
+Usage: codeconv [options] <Source solution path>

 Arguments:
-  Solution path                                       The solution containing project(s) to be converted.
+  Source solution path                         The solution containing project(s) to be converted.

 Options:
-  -h|--help                                           Show help information -i|--include                                        A regex matching project file paths to convert -e|--exclude                                        A regex matching project file paths to exclude from conversion -t|--target-language <CS | VB>                      The language to convert to.
+  -h|--help                                    Show help information -i|--include                                 Regex matching project file paths to convert.
+Can be used multiple times -e|--exclude                                 Regex matching project file paths to exclude from conversion.
+Can be used
-  -o|--output-directory                               Directory to be wiped, and used for output.
+                                               multiple times
+  -t|--target-language <CS | VB>               The language to convert to.
+  -f|--force                                   Wipe the output directory before conversion --core                                       Force dot net core build if converting only .NET Core projects and seeing
+                                               pre-conversion compile errors
-  -b|--best-effort                                     Overrides warnings about compilation issues with input, and attempts a best effort conversion anyway
+  -b|--best-effort                             Overrides warnings about compilation issues with input, and attempts a
-  -p|--property <Platform=x64;Configuration=Release>  Set or override the specified project-level properties, where name is the property name and value is the property value.
-Specify each property separately, or use a semicolon or comma to separate multiple properties.
+                                               best effort conversion anyway -o|--output-directory                        Empty or non-existent directory to copy the solution directory to, then write the output.
+  -p|--build-property <Configuration=Release>  Set build properties in format: propertyName=propertyValue.
+Can be used
+                                               multiple times

 Remarks:
   Converts all projects in a solution from VB.NET to C#.
+  Please backup / commit your files to source control before use.
+  We recommend running the conversion in-place (i.e. not specifying an output directory) for best performance.
   See https://github.com/icsharpcode/CodeConverter for the source code, issues, Visual Studio extension and other info.
 ```